-\end{definition} The motivation for introducing the class of filter functions is that $\phi_{\lambda}$ is analogous to the function $\phi(t) = t^{-1}$ but with better behavior around $0$, e.g. $\phi_{\lambda}$ is bounded by $\lambda^{-1}$.
-We now define the corresponding spectral algorithms given a specific filter function $\phi_{\lambda}$.

-\begin{definition}[Spectral algorithm] Let $\phi_{\lambda}$ be a filter function with parameter $\lambda$.
-Given the target samples $\mcD^{Q}$, the estimator from the spectral algorithm is given by
+The motivation for introducing the class of filter functions is that $\phi_{\lambda}$ approximates the function $\phi(t) = t^{-1}$ but with better behavior around $0$, e.g. $\phi_{\lambda}$ is bounded by $\lambda^{-1}$.
+We now define the corresponding spectral algorithms given a specific filter function $\phi_{\lambda}$. \begin{definition}[Spectral algorithm] Given a filter function $\phi_{\lambda}$, with parameter $\lambda$, the estimator produced by the corresponding spectral algorithm is

-\end{definition} Here, the filter function $\phi_{\lambda}$ acts on the eigenvalues of the self-adjoint finite-rank sample covariance operator $T_{K,n}$.
-Different filter functions lead to different types of regularization.
-We list some of the commonly used spectral algorithms in the following examples.
-For more examples of spectral algorithms, we refer readers to \citet{gerfo2008spectral}. \begin{enumerate} \item \textbf{Kernel Ridge Regression (KRR):} The choice of Tikhonov filter function $\phi_{\lambda}(z) = (z + \lambda)^{-1}$ corresponds to kernel ridge regression.
+\end{definition} Here, the filter function $\phi_{\lambda}$ is understood as acting on the eigenvalues of the self-adjoint, finite-rank sample covariance operator $T_{K,n}$.
+Different choices of filter functions correspond to different regularization schemes.
+We list common examples below and refer readers to \citet{gerfo2008spectral} for more examples. \begin{enumerate} \item Kernel Ridge Regression (KRR): The choice of Tikhonov filter function $\phi_{\lambda}(z) = (z + \lambda)^{-1}$ corresponds to kernel ridge regression.
 In this case, $\tau= E = F_{\tau}=1$.